-- The same basic guidelines apply to engraving as in drawing and embossing: - Vou will probably need to use WYSIWYG mode - You will want to set layers to Draw (Pen) on the Style Panel so that Blade Offset and Overcut are both 0 - On the control panel, verify the Advance mode setting is to Start - On softer metals, you may not want the engraving tip too far above the metal as it can leave pock marks when it drops to start engraving.
-If possible, test on scraps first. - Refer to the Suggested Settings table at the end of this chapter for Pressure and Speed settings on various materials.
-Note that you can engrave on materials that cannot be cut on the Skycut, such as jewelry charms, dog tags, and trophy plates. - To design an engraving fill pattern, use the Line Fill function.
+- Similar guidelines apply to engraving as in drawing and embossing: - Vou will probably need to use WYSIWYG mode, especially when engraving on existing objects. - Make sure Overcut and Blade Offset are set to 0. - If you're performing an engrave and cut project, refer to Section 4.02.1.
+If you're engraving as part of a print and cut project, refer to Section 4.03.2. - Set the tool height using 35 Post-it notes, however always test first.
+On softer metals, you may not want the engraving tip too far above the metal as it can leave pock marks when it drops to start engraving.
+If possible, test on scraps first.
+If needed use 15 Post-it notes and increase the Force setting to compensate. - To design an engraving fill pattern, use the Line Fill function.
 Refer to Section 12.09.
 Depending on the application, open path fonts (refer to Section 8.11) can be used for faster engraving.
 They contain single path lines and curves versus outlines.
 You may want to use more than one pass for a deeper engraving.

-4.03.1 Engraving a Metal Tag
+4.04.1 Engraving a Metal Tag